 Here’s what other foster carers have to say about caring through OzChild

-I went into my carer journey thinking I would only take young kids, now I realise I have so much to offer teenagers and feel like young people are those I can assist the most.
+we went into our carer journey thinking we would only take young kids, now I realise we have so much to offer teenagers and feel like young people are those we can assist the most.

 If you are thinking about being a carer, we say, do it!
 Don’t be afraid to call on your peers for support, knowing we are not alone makes our journey all that much easier.